junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 He wants to retract his hand and the gun, but then as he adjusts the grip, the gun -- too heavy and too long for his hands to hold stead -- pokes that thing again, soft and fleshy.
 The source of that hissing sound makes a loud scratching sound, like something sharp digging into the wooden floor.
 Dean feels a force trying to grab the gun from the other end and tug it away from him under the bed.

 He gasps and yells, both hands holding the gun with full force now and snatching it back.
 The force on the other end loosens.
 The momentum makes him lose his balance, falling back onto his butt and back.
 The monster jumps out of the darkness from under the bed, staring at him with big round eyes.
-It's a creature with black furs and teeth and paws.
-Its chest rises and falls as it breathes heavily, its furs messy as if something just exploded.
+It's a creature with black fur and teeth and paws.
+Its chest rises and falls as it breathes heavily, its fur messy as if something just exploded.
 It's so close to him that Dean stops breathing.
 All he can see is its eyes.
 Dean stares at it with startled wide eyes as it stares back.
 Its long beard shakes as it tilts its head studying him.

 It actually looks kinda cute -- if Dean has to be completely honest, despite his surge of fear and startle -- the way its ears twitching and its tail batting the ground, those eyes fierce and unblinking, but Dean's still freaking out.
 He doesn't know what it is or how dangerous it is, whether it's deciding to attack him or eat him, if it will jump onto the bed and attack Sammy there.
 He's never seen something like it before, black and furry with four legs and paws and ears.
 Its face looks a little like a dog, as in it has eyes and nose and what must be its mouth where the teeth are, but also different, so he'd guess it's some species similar to a dog, a relative of some sort, judging by everything he knows.
 But he doesn't know much, he's only five.